Kanharajput/ReactJs/README.md

 - Right now in react-router-dom version 6 race condition is automatically handled as it know seen here in this project.

 - useParams to pass dynamic urls like passing ids in the url and get back the id from that url

+- fetch a single blog data from the json server using id